strata-mvc/strata/docs/controllers.md

 Controllers allow easy to understand entry points in modern web applications.
 Once you have set up at least one [application route]({{ site.baseurl }}/docs/routes/) in your project's [configuration file]({{ site.baseurl }}/docs/configuring/#strata-configuration) you will have to write the corresponding controller endpoints.

-The main use case of Controllers in Strata is to replace the need of placing pure code in the top area of a template file.
-Instead of instantiating queries and various variables inside a template file, you should place the code in a controller.
+The main use case of Controllers in Strata is to replace the need of placing pure code in template file.
+Instead of instantiating queries and various variables inside the template file, you should place the code in a controller.
 The biggest gain is the ability to use the same business logic code multiple times as well as improving code testability.

-<p class="warning">No helpers or models are being auto-loaded by the controller as other MVC frameworks may do.</p>

 ## Creating a controller file

 To generate a Controller, you should use the automated generator provided by Strata.
-It will validate your object's name and ensure it will be correctly defined.
+It will validate your object's name and ensure it will be correctly defined following the guidelines.

 Using the command line, run the `generate` command from your project's base directory.
 In this example, we will generate a controller for the `Artist` object: